topxeq/gox/README.md

 ### Data type conversion

-some "to" functions could be used as below,
+If using Anko engine, some "to" functions could be used as below,

 ```
 a = 1